Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

-A lowland Tertiary inter-montane sedimentary basin, called the Ganga Basin, lies on trend with the oil producing Potwar Basin to the west in Pakistan and with the Assam Basin to the east in India.
+The Ganga Basin - is a lowland Tertiary inter-montane sedimentary basin.
+It lies on trend with the oil producing Potwar Basin to the west in Pakistan and with the Assam Basin to the east in India.
 They have similar geologic histories.
 Within the Ganga Basin oil and gas seeps have been recorded in western Nepal including the Muktinath gas seep and Dailekh oil and gas seep north of the Main Boundary Thrust (MBT).

 However, one well has been drilled in Nepal in the Ganga basin along with a number of wells drilled in India but none have encountered commercial hydrocarbons.
 Although potential plays may exist Globalshift believes the likelihood is that any traps present have been breached through recent uplift.
 Nepal is not expected to have any potential for oil and gas production in the short and medium term.